gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="fr-mode-06"></a>**FR-MODE-06** The terminal shall present an IN/OUT selection screen in place
 of the screensaver.
-The selection shall be latched until the following card tap completes, or until `DIRECTION_SELECT_TIMEOUT_SEC` elapses, at which point the UI shall return to its resting state with nothing registered.
+The selection shall be latched until the following card tap completes, or until `DIRECTION_SELECT_TIMEOUT_SEC` elapses, at which point the UI shall return to the idle screen with nothing registered.

 <a id="fr-mode-07"></a>**FR-MODE-07** After a direction is selected and a registered card is tapped,
 the terminal shall perform the identification defined by the configured face